WHAT SPECS SHOULD MY SOURCE FILE BE?

 WHAT IF I NEED MORE COPIES OF MY DCP AT A LATER DATE?

-The Archetype Company keeps your DCP archived for at least six months.
-Within that time, just email us and we can setup your DCP to be sent out ASAP.
+The Archetype Company keeps your DCP archived.
+Just email us and we can setup your DCP to be sent out ASAP.

 WHAT IF I UPDATED MY MOVIE?
 CAN YOU UPDATE THE DCP?